 The founders of personal and leadership development.

-It might surprise you that ancient philosophers were the first to dedicate their time to the question of how to become a better version of yourself.
-So, self-development is not just a modern fad: it is one of the oldest human practices.
+It might surprise you that ancient philosophers were the first to dedicate their time to how to become a better version of yourself.
+So, self-development is not just a modern fad; it is one of the oldest human practices.

-The ancient philosophers were consumed by the question of how to create an ethical & fulfilled life.
-This represents the basis of personal development, and most likely, the core of what is keeping you awake at night.
+The ancient philosophers were consumed by the question of how to create an ethical and fulfilled life.
+This question represents the basis of personal development and, most likely, the core of what keeps you awake at night.

 More recently, William Ralph Inge, the Gloomy Dean, provided a succinct summary when he said “The object of studying philosophy is to know one’s mind, not other people’s [minds] “.